Years ago I heard about this guy, Glenn Meder, who was working on developing a simple, inexpensive way to distill water in an emergency situation.

 Recommendation For The Survival Still

-Only two drawbacks to keep in mind with this product;
+Really, there are only two drawbacks to keep in mind with this product:

-1) You’ll need to have either appropriate cookware, or appropriate heat source to correctly operate the still.
-In a grid down situation, that means having your own supply of propane or easily controlled heat source (maybe a rocket stove?).
-Or having heavy enough cookware (like cast iron) to heat water over the more unstable heat of coals or wood fire.
+- You’ll need to have either appropriate cookware, or an appropriate heat source to correctly operate the still.
+In a grid-down situation, that means having your own supply of propane or an easily controlled heat source (maybe a rocket stove?), or having heavy enough cookware (like cast iron) to heat water over the more unstable heat of coals or a wood fire.

-2) The still only produces about a quart of clean water per hour.
+- The Survival Still only produces about a quart of clean water per hour.
 And the still does need to be watched and tended.
-So this will be someones job for most of the day to make enough water for a family of four to drink.
+So this would be someone’s job for most of the day to make enough water for a family of four to drink.